Velodyne: Lidar technology

 Around 2005, the company began developing a line of lidar products, particularly including those using multi-beam spinning lidar scanners mounted on automobiles.
 The lidar product line was spun off as a separate company called Velodyne Lidar in 2016.
-That company later severed its ties with Hall after he stepped down as its CEO in January 2020 and as chairman of its board of directors in January 2021, although Hall has retained a large stake in the company and his wife remains on the board.
+That company later severed its ties with David Hall after he stepped down as its CEO in January 2020 and as chairman of its board of directors in January 2021, although Hall has retained a large stake in the company and his wife remains on the board.

 Marine technology

-Hall created the Velodyne Marine division of Velodyne in 2011.
+David Hall created the Velodyne Marine division of Velodyne in 2011.
 Velodyne Marine debuted its first self-stabilizing craft, the Martini, at the 2013 Miami boat show.
 This prototype was the world's first sea-faring vessel with an active suspension.
 The Martini derives its name from the claim that it can keep a cocktail from spilling even on turbulent waters.
 A combination of sponsons, moving metal legs, gyros and actuators keeps the craft's platform level as it sails.
 Wired compared the boat to "an Olympic hurdler: The legs fly up and down to clear obstacles, the torso and head stay level."
 Potential applications include combating seasickness and making docking easier.